SatyKrish/aks-csi-storage-drivers/README.md

 | azure-file-csi            | file.csi.azure.com        |
 | azure-file-csi-premium    | file.csi.azure.com        |

 When creating new AKS cluster using k8s version 1.21.x or upgrading exiting cluster k8s version from 1.20.x to 1.21.x, the `default` storage class will be the `managed-csi` storage class.
-Existing `in-tree` storage classses are not removed and will be deprecated in future.

 ### Storage classes in Kubernetes Version 1.20.x & before